MELDProject/meld_graph/docs/harmonisation.md

 Here is the video tutorial detailing how to compute the harmonisation parameters - [Harmonisation tutorial](https://youtu.be/te_TR6sA5sQ).

+**<span style="color: red;">IMPORTANT update**: We have received feedback regarding inconsistencies in MELD Graph results when using T1w+FLAIR scans compared to T1w scan alone.
+In some cases, the tool produces different outputs for the same patient scanned at different timepoints when FLAIR is included.
+Our investigation suggests that FLAIR images are more heterogeneous, even on the same scanner and acquisition.
+This variability can affect the reliability of the MELD Graph outputs.
+**<span style="color: red;">Recommendation**: We advise users to primarily rely on T1w scans for lesion detection.
+If additional sensitivity is needed, FLAIR can be added to explore other potential clusters.
+However, these results will need to be interpreted with extra caution, as FLAIR-based clusters may include more false positives.
+For guidance on how to run a second run with FLAIR see our [FAQs](https://meld-graph.readthedocs.io/en/latest/FAQs.html#i-have-an-issue-with-flair-feature-that-does-not-exist).

 ## Compute the harmonisation paramaters

 The harmonisation parameters are computed using [Distributed Combat](https://doi.org/10.1016/j.neuroimage.2021.118822).